AndreaMas/cpp-basic-raytracer/README.md

 ![ashii](https://user-images.githubusercontent.com/32450751/190892491-c9d1f7cd-4c60-4692-aa8f-68e8ef03a762.gif)

 ## What is this?
 A bare-bone ray-caster, able to render spheres and planes.
 No use of graphic libraries.
-This makes this project very suitable for getting comfortable with fundamental computer graphics topics, such as transforms, quaternions, lambertian-lighting, ray-casting and more.
+This makes this project very suitable for getting comfortable with C++ and fundamental computer graphics topics, such as transforms, quaternions, lambertian-lighting, ray-casting and more.

 ## Features
 - **Basic Movement:** User can move in the scene (WASD) and rotate its head left and right (JL).
 Here, the scene is populated with spheres with noses.